Pritzstik/rps-js-main/rps.md

 3. What we've learned
     Alex - Default constructor, understands what it is; loosely understands OOP overall (object oriented programming) Pritam - Pseudocode, code is like a process for a machine, like writing a process for a person.

+    Possible improvements -
+    Play directly in the terminal
+    Have a maximum number of rounds, i.e. best out of 5?